Keeping Things Fresh.

 Call us today!

 Willamette Oaks, located in Eugene, Oregon is a senior apartment and retirement community providing the finest care and community in the Eugene area.
-Come home to a welcoming retirement living community, a fir-lined setting, and a Eugene, Oregon location convenient to everything.
+Come home to a welcoming retirement living community, a riverfront setting, and a Eugene, Oregon location convenient to everything.

 LIVE ON THE RIVER.Come home to a welcoming retirement living community in Eugene, Oregon, a natural setting, and a location convenient to everything.
 Visit our Apartments & Rates page to view floor plans, rates, and a full list of amenities.